heapwolf/codesurgeon/README.md

  - Read in multiple files and or piped data into a buffer
  - Hint and or Lint on the buffer of code
  - Automatically wrap the buffer in a closure that can detect the javascript environment
- - Exploits your `package.json` to create versioned output filenames and up to date build comments
+ - Reads your `package.json` to create versioned output filenames and up to date build comments
  - Concatenate files and piped data
  - Chainable and asynchronous APIs